-"SYNC SERVICES"
+"SERVICES"

+"Cancel route"

+"Navigation voice off"

+"Navigation voice on"

+"Next turn"

+"Route status"

+"Route summary"

 "Services"

-"Update Route"
+"Update route"

-"Route Status"

-"Navigation Voice On"

-"Navigation Voice Off"

-"Cancel Route"

-"Next Turn"

-"Route Summary"

 "Help"

-SIRIUS® Travel LinkTM (If Equipped and If Activated)
+SIRIUS Travel Link (If Equipped and If Activated)

 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
 Your primary responsibility is the safe operation of the vehicle.
 We recommend against the use of any handheld device while driving, encourage the use of voice-operated systems when possible and that you become aware of applicable state and local laws that may affect use of electronic devices while driving.